DeWalt 20V Max Drywall Cutout Tool

 - Weight2.95 pounds

 As for the best value drywall hole cutter around, the Ryobi One+ 18-Volt Cordless Speed Saw Rotary Cutter is a simple, easy-to-use option for hobbyists and beginners to dip their toes in.
 At 27,000 RPM, it’s not the most powerful, but this allows you to get to grips with how the tool works before graduating to stronger stuff.

 The durable design ensures long life, while its accurate operation guarantees satisfying results.
 You’ll also love how it accepts both 1/8 and 1/4 inch bits to maximize your project’s potential.
 The cordless design means you’ll need to invest in a battery, but for such a great price, it’s a small sacrifice.
 For more awesome tools to add to your collection, check out our guide to the best framing nailers.

 Removable depth adjustment guide

 Our final pick is the simply named Makita Spiral Saw which is one of the most powerful options around thanks to its 5 amp motor and 32,000 RPM capabilities.
 It’s more than just brute strength, though, and (more likely) professionals will love how safe it feels, while hobbyists can also get in on the action for ambitious tasks.

-It can work with a variety of materials on top of drywall, giving you a variety of potential applications you don’t get with other tools.
-This is where the durability comes in, and the steps taken to ensure long life are just the cherry on top of the delicious DIY ice cream we’ve brought you today.
+It can work with a variety of materials on top of the drywall, giving you a variety of potential applications you don’t get with other tools.
+This is where the durability comes in, and the steps are taken to ensure long life are just the cherry on top of the delicious DIY ice cream we’ve brought you today.
 Yum.
 Perfect to always have in your rolling tool box.